 Bait - Only artificial lures and flies are permitted.
 Soft plastic, scented and natural (natural fish food and other food substances - such as: worms, fish eggs, dough baits) are specifically prohibited.

-Black Bass must be at least 12" long or else be immediately released unharmed.
+Trout must be at least 18" long, or be immediately released.

-Smallmouth Bass must be at least 18" long, or else immediately released unharmed.
+Smallmouth Bass Starting in 2017 smallmouth bass in the Jacks Fork Management Area must be at least 15" in length, previous regulation was 18", or else immediately released unharmed.